SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 ![FriendScrobble](https://i.imgur.com/UdgKIDT.png)

 ### Database Scrobbling
-Search Last.fm or musicbrainz for artists and albums and scrobble one or more tracks from it.
+Search Last.fm, Discogs or MusicBrainz for artists and albums and scrobble one or more tracks from it.

 ![ManualScrobble Artist Search](https://i.imgur.com/quuzcDw.png)